Felixkunda/Translation-App/README.md

 ## License

-This project is licensed under the [HuggingFace License](LICENSE).
+This project is under the [HuggingFace].
 Feel free to use, modify, and distribute the code for your purposes.